 Field-hunting tip

-Look in alkalic igneous rocks, basaltic lavas country — that is the host setting where rhönite typically forms.
+Look in alkalic igneous rocks, basaltic lavas country, the host setting where rhönite typically forms.
 If you start seeing nepheline, olivine, augite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, granular aggregates, prismatic habit, so train your eye for that shape before scanning the outcrop.